abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_2_Arrays/Lecture_2.md

 - Preprocessing: Find and replace, read the code and convert the #

-- .h: Are prototipes as when use our own function
+- .h: Are prototypes as when use our own function

 - Compiling: Convert source code into assembly code(An programming language).

 - Assembling: Take te compiled code and convert it to 0 and 1.

-- Linking: Serch .h files to get the code used.
+- Linking: Search .h files to get the code used.

 - Decompiling: Going from assembly code to source code.